Q. Will I have to play drumset for my audition if I major in Classical Percussion?

 A. I teach orchestral as well as general percussion.
 I think it is important to get a well rounded percussion education at the undergraduate level.
 The time to specialize in timpani or marimba is when you go to grad-school.
 However, I use orchestral and solo repertoire to teach the basics and let students work with more diligence on whichever instrument they have an affinity for.
 Students pick their own direction, although I do stress a well-rounded and balanced percussion education.
-We stress a well-rounded education for our drumset majors also, with these students having additional studies on keyboards and timpani with Dr. Van Hassel.
+We stress a well-rounded education for our drumset majors also, with these students having additional studies on keyboards and timpani with Dr. Van Hassel or Ms. Nelson.

 Q. Are there many opportunities to study jazz vibes and world percussion while at UNCP?